hellms/dell-democenter.github.io/Module_5_4.md

 (Get-PPDMactivities -PredefinedFilter PROTECTION_JOBS -pageSize 1).steps
 ```

-At this time we ask powershell to show as the Steps. this is made for demonstarting the "Steps" feature from the UI
+At this time we ask powershell to show as the Steps. this is made for demonstrating the "Steps" feature from the UI

 ![Alt text](./images/image-85.png)